vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

   - Image Preview
 ---

-By including [vuepress-plugin-photo-swipe][photo-swipe], vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.
+By including <ProjectLink name="photo-swipe">vuepress-plugin-photo-swipe</ProjectLink>, vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.

 If you don’t need this feature, you can set `plugins.photoSwipe: false` in theme options to disable it.